-Please refer to our companion article on diaper materials titled, What Is Inside Those Disposable Diapers? for the inside skinny on what makes a diaper a diaper.
+Please refer to our companion article on diaper materials titled, What Is Inside Those Disposable Diapers? for the inside skinny for the inside skinny on what makes a diaper a diaper.

-For those trying to decide whether to go with cloth or disposables, you may want to check our article, Cloth Diapers vs. Disposables: How and what to choose which attempts to take on this question in an objective, fact-based, manner.
+For those trying to decide whether to go with cloth or disposables, Cloth Diapers vs. Disposables: How and what to choose is a helpful article which attempts to take on this question in an objective, fact-based, manner.

 In the Beginning

 - First, consider your infant's needs as well your priorities.
 Every family has their own bottom line.
-Is it cost?
+Cost?
 Health?
 The environment?
 The perfect fit?
 Or do you just want it all?

 - Second, don't buy in bulk until you are satisfied with a specific diaper's performance and fit.

 - Third, wait to buy baby's first diapers until just before or after he/she is born and you know their weight.
 A few packages of newborn diapers (up to 10 lb) may be all you need before heading onto size 1 (8-14 lb).
 Ordering diapers online is a breeze, and typically they can arrive at your doorstep before you even get home from the hospital.

 - Important tip: European brands, like Nature Babycare, have their own sizing systems.

 - Last, cost per diaper will be best once you are ready to buy in bulk.
 The prices listed for each brand in our Best Disposable Diaper Review comparison chart reflect bulk prices.